 Reducing the complications of treatment for brain cancer, which often involves surgical removal of a tumor followed by radiation therapy to the brain and/or spinal column, remains a serious challenge for children, parents, and doctors.
 While treatment breakthroughs are anticipated, complications after current treatments of brain cancer are both more frequent and more troublesome than with many other cancers.
 Be sure to have your child’s doctor explain the kinds of complications that may be expected following treatment for brain cancer and the efforts that will be made to minimize them.
-Some of the side effects that do occur after treatment for brain cancer include:
+Some of the late effects that do occur after treatment for brain cancer include:

-As physicians become more aware of the potential for neurocognitive problems, they are taking steps to identify children who may be affected, and to make sure they receive appropriate educational support.
+As doctors become more aware of the potential for neurocognitive problems, they are taking steps to identify children who may be affected, and to make sure they receive appropriate educational support.
 Early identification and support can help your child cope with and overcome these challenges.

-Today, cure is a realistic outcome for many children with cancer, and with more awareness about late effects of treatment, you and your child will be better prepared to handle them if they arise.
+Today, cure is a realistic outcome for most children with cancer, and with more awareness about late effects of treatment, you and your child will be better prepared to handle them if they arise.
 Even though worrying about future complications is understandable, these concerns should not take precedence over potentially curative treatment decisions.
 Be sure, however, to ask questions about long-term risks and how they can be minimized.
 Keep precise records of what treatments your child received and when.
 And find a doctor that is capable of creating a trusting, long-term relationship with your child.
 Your child will need to depend on someone other than you when facing the challenges that lie ahead.

 American Cancer Society